vsudbrack/vsudbrack.github.io/_posts/2020-09-15-tips_for_alias.md

 > alias ...='cd ../..'      #Two folders up
 > alias ....='cd ../../..'  #Three folders up
 ```
-and here you can also add 'cd ./favorite_folders'.
-And remember you can always go to your *home folder* with a simple *cd* (without any argument).
+and here you can also add 'cd ~/favorite_folders' (remember to use always absolute paths to folders).
+And remember you can always go to your *home folder* with a simple 'cd' (without any argument).

 #### Quick use - one letter
 Some command lines are so recurrent that **they deserve one letter**: